Own the content, define the rules, maximize engagement

 You don’t want your content blocked by businesses or governments.

 You want to increase user engagement, loyalty, and advocacy for your brand.

-Private Online Communities
+Private Digital Communities

 Private Branded Communities transform the conversation within an organization or with its customers from a one-way to a two-way conversation, and then to a multi-dimensional conversation.
 This creates an environment where members can share knowledge, ideas and best practices independent of time zone or geography thereby increasing engagement, advocacy and share of wallet.
 Sample communities include:

 Customer support communities, which decrease support costs and encourage peer-to-peer interaction and advocacy.

 Distributor support communities, which help distributors drive sales, support new hires, and leverage shared resources.

 ‘Voice-of-the-customer’ communities, which focus on ideation and customer input on products and services.

 Knowledge Management communities sit at the intersection of knowledge management and social media.
 They combine social media tools and knowledge management principles in a dynamic environment where people can collaborate, share information, and organically create an evolving and up-to-date knowledge base for both internal and external audiences.
 This knowledge base is searchable, ever-evolving, and stays with the organization.
 Applications include:

 Retaining institutional knowledge as employees retire or leave.